Know your collective agreement

 A steward is a union member responsible for handling members’ problems in the workplace, including working to resolve issues outside of the grievance process; filing grievances; attending disciplinary meetings between the members and management; educating members on union policies and activities; and getting the members involved in the union.
-The steward is the backbone of the union.
+Your steward is the first line of defense for members of our union.

 They are elected by members, and serve a two year term, as per the SGEU constitution.

 SGEU has developed specific educational courses and material to equip stewards with hands-on skills and knowledge so they are able to carry out their responsibilities.
 SGEU staff and leaders are available to answer questions or assist Stewards if they need additional support.